mk-maddin/wattpilot-HA/README.md

 ## Installation

+### Install with HACS

+Do you you have [HACS](https://community.home-assistant.io/t/custom-component-hacs) installed?
+You can manually add this repository to your HACS installation.
+[Here is the manual process][hacs-add-repo].
+Then search for "Wattpilot" and install it directy from HACS.
+HACS will keep track of updates and you can easily upgrade to latest version.
+See Configuration for how to add it in HA.

+### Install manually
 Download the repository and save the "wattpilot" folder into your home assistant custom_components directory.

 Once the files are downloaded, you’ll need to **restart HomeAssistant** and wait some minutes (probably clear your browser cache),